Sparrow Fest 2017February 4, 2017

 Participants should be prepared for a variety of weather conditions, ranging from mild to bitterly cold.
 Average highs in February are in the low 60's; average lows are in the 40's.
 Chance of rain on any given day in February is about 25%.

 The most important consideration is to bring sturdy footwear, since we will be walking in rocky, brushy terrain, often among prickly-pear cactus.
 Ideal footwear for this type of trip would be waterproof, leather hiking boots.
 We will spend several hours walking, although the pace will be slow, as we will (hopefully) be spending a fair amount of time observing flocks of winter sparrows and other birds.

 Participants should bring binoculars and other appropriate birding gear.
 Each of the instructors will have a spotting scope and tripod, but workshop participants are encouraged to bring their own scopes if they wish.
 A water bottle and a small pack to carry snacks and gear are highly recommended.

-Field trips will be split into four groups of approximately 12 persons each, in order to maximize opportunities for bird study.
+Field trips will be split into three groups of approximately 12 persons each, in order to maximize opportunities for bird study.
 The instructors expect that workshop participants will have a good chance to see over 15 species of sparrows during the course of the day.

 2015 © Friends of Balcones Canyonlands National Wildlife Refuge